angel870326/NTU_IRTM_PA/PA3/README.md

 ## PA3 題目

-1. Employ at least one feature selection method and use only 500 terms in your classification. o Chi-squared test. o Likelihood ratio. o Pointwise/expected MI. o Frequency-based methods.
+1. Employ at least one feature selection method and use only 500 terms in your classification.

+>Chi-squared test.
+>Likelihood ratio.
+>Pointwise/expected MI.
+>Frequency-based methods.

 2. Multinomial Naive Bayes Classifier